 Using mapFile during your activity

-mapField automatically toggles back and forth between showing your full route (for 5 seconds) and zoomed into approximately 600'/200m of the route near to you (for 10 seconds).
+mapField automatically toggles back and forth between showing your full route (for 3 seconds) and zoomed-in (for 12 seconds).

 The full view is shown with north "up", as you would see it on a paper map or on Google Maps.
 The zoomed-in view is shown with your direction of travel "up", so you can see what is coming up next.
 If your watch has a built-in magnetic compass, note that the zoomed-in view will change if you rotate the watch to the left or right.